Harper College

 Brittney Raker uses the word “discouraged” to describe how she felt coming up short on credits as a senior in high school.
 Gricelda Adame-Garcia says she became “disappointed in myself” on her long journey to learn English and earn a high school diploma.

-With completion of their Illinois High School Diplomas (formerly known as High School Equivalency or GED certificates) at Harper College, these students’ feelings of discouragement and disappointment have been replaced by excitement, relief and optimism about the future.
+With the completion of their Illinois High School Diplomas (formerly known as High School Equivalency or GED certificates) at Harper College, these students’ feelings of discouragement and disappointment have been replaced by excitement, relief and optimism about the future.
 Brittney and Gricelda shared their stories as speakers at Harper’s 2024 diploma ceremony.

 “I didn’t graduate from my high school because I was one and a half credits short,” said Brittney, 23.
 “Then they told me I had to attend summer school.
 I just gave up at that point.
 I was so discouraged.”